-Despite its more recent ties with guitar bands, Sheffield’s love-in with electronic music goes back as far as the late 1970s, when the likes of Cabaret Voltaire pioneered the industrial dance sound by experimenting with vocal samples, dark beats and analogue synths.
-The city was then at the forefront of Yorkshire’s ‘Bleeps and Bass’ scene during the 80s, the first ever bass revolution in the UK, and later became the spiritual home of bassline and niche in the noughties.
+Despite its more recent ties with guitar bands, Sheffield’s electronic music love-in goes back as far as the late-70s, when the likes of Cabaret Voltaire pioneered an industrial dance sound by experimenting with vocal samples, dark beats and analogue synths.

 So you’ve recently released a track, ‘Hop in the Place’, with Sheffield MC LDizz.
 Is he one for the future?